diogoaurelio/schedoscopeWiki/Hive-Transformation.md

 * `selectStatement`: the select statement producing the columns of the view
 * `settings`: A map with settings - value pairs.
 These are translated to `SET` clauses executed before `INSERT`

+### withFunctions

+`withFunctions()` produces a list of `org.apache.hadoop.hive.metastore.api.Function` Hive function descriptors as required when registering and calling custom UDFs from a Hive transformation.
+It receives a map mapping the UDF names to be registered to the classes implementing those UDFs.
+It traverses the classpath looking for the JAR files where the UDF class is defined and fills in the appropriate function descriptors such that proper `CREATE FUNCTION`  statements can be produced.

+    def withFunctions(view: View, functions: Map[String, Class[_]] = Map())

+* `view`: the view for which to register the function
+* `functions`: a map of user-defined function names to classes implementing the functions.

 # Examples

 An example of a minimal Hive transformation receiving a query directly as a string: